-- Does it meet all requirements and geocaching guidelines to be listed on the site?
+- Does it meet all requirements and Geocache Listing Guidelines to be listed on the site?
 Make sure to review these during your research.
 Issues of concern include cache saturation, commerciality, solicitation and long-term cache maintenance.

 - Did you consider accessibility?
 If it is too visible or too close to busy roads and trails, there is a good chance someone may stumble upon it by accident.
 It is best to place a cache just off trail to preserve the environment but keep it out of sight of people casually passing by.

 - Did you seek permission from the land owner or manager?
 If you place a cache on private land, you must ask permission before hiding your cache.
 If you place it on public lands, contact the land manager to find out about any rules or restrictions.
 Please note: You will be in violation of federal regulation by placing a cache in any area administered by the National Park Service (US).
 The National Park regulations are intended to protect the fragile environment, and historical and cultural areas found in the parks.

 - Will the location placement cause unnecessary concern?
 Please use common sense when choosing a location for your cache.
 Do not design your cache such that it might be confused with something more dangerous.

 You are ultimately responsible for the cache so make sure you know the rules for the area where your cache is being placed.
 Respect the area around your chosen location.
 Keep in mind that others will be walking in these areas.

 - If it's the location of a wild animal nest, or if it is off-trail with delicate ground cover, too much activity may damage the very nature of why this area is cool.